 At David Shuttle we are proud to stock the entire range of Emma Bridgewater tableware, glassware and other gift items.
 From humble beginnings our selection is now unsurpassed by any other independent retailer.
 We have accrued marvellous knowledge of the brand as well as a portfolio of new ranges and historical imaginative pieces.
 View Our New Emma Bridgewater Items

 Choose from our two most popular patterns such as Polka Dots and Toast & Marmalade.
-Or for a slightly different twist consider the Blue Skies or for the lovers of pink maybe Emma Bridgewater's Pink collection.
-For enjoyment all year round, you'll need the beautiful Glassware to compliment your striking pottery.
+Or for a slightly different twist consider the Blues or for the lovers of pink maybe Emma Bridgewater's Pink collection.
+For enjoyment all year round, you'll need the beautiful Textiles to compliment your striking pottery.

 During the festive period what best way to get into the spirit with Emma Bridgewater's Christmas collection.

 Emma Bridgewater pottery is handmade in Stoke-on-Trent by the talented pottery decorators who painstakingly decorate each piece with either spongeware designs or intricate litho transfers.
 Subsequently every piece of Emma Bridgewater is unique.
 It is important customers understand the nuances of the manufacturing process and that each item that is purchased may arrive slightly differently to the image we provide on our website.
 We do not ship faulty or second quality goods, however if the perceived fault is merely a difference in the decoration process, we will ask customers to burden the costs of delivery requirements.

 Emma Bridgewater is a brand that really captures the imagination.
 With its iconic shapes and designs which are fresh and original, the products are already cemented in pottery history as classics.